The Gluteus Maximus Muscle

 Anatomy and supply

-The gluteus maximus muscle is the most powerful extensor and outward rotator of the hip.
+The gluteus maximus muscle is the most powerful extensor and external rotator of the hip.
 Furthermore it supports the stabilization of the hip joint.
-The contraction of the cranial fibers leads to abduction whereas the contraction of the caudal fibers causes an adduction.
+The contraction of the superior part of the muscle leads to abduction whereas the contraction of the inferior part causes an adduction.
 The iliotibial tract enhances the lateral thigh fascia and thus relieves the pressure of the femur (tension band principle).

 Lesions of the inferior gluteal nerve (e.g. through traumas, hernias or pelvic tumors) may lead to functional deficiency of the gluteus maximus muscle.